Resources for the Heritage Support Grant application process.

 Are there special requirements for Friends groups?

-In addition to meeting all of the eligibility requirements listed above, Friends groups must, as a part of their Heritage Support Grant application, submit a letter from their parent organization acknowledging that:
+In addition to meeting all of the eligibility criteria listed above, Friends groups must, as a part of their Heritage Support Grant application, submit a letter of support from their affiliate or parent organization, wherein the affiliate/parent organization acknowledges that:

 What will Heritage Support Grants fund?

 The Heritage Support Grant program has four funding priorities: